Judy Chicago: Style and work

-Chicago was inspired by the "ordinary" woman, which was a focus of the early 1970s feminist movement.
-This inspiration bled into her work, particularly in The Dinner Party, as a fascination with textile work and craft, types of art often culturally associated with women.
-Chicago trained herself in "macho arts," taking classes in auto body work, boat building and pyrotechnics.
+Chicago drew inspiration from the 'ordinary' woman, a central focus of the early 1970s feminist movement.
+This influenced her work, notably in The Dinner Party, reflecting her fascination with textile work and craft often culturally associated with women.
+Chicago trained herself in "macho arts", taking classes in auto body work, boat-building and pyrotechnics.
 Through auto body work she learned spray painting techniques and the skill to fuse color and surface to any type of media, which would become a signature of her later work.
 The skills learned through boat building would be used in her sculpture work, and pyrotechnics would be used to create fireworks for performance pieces.
 These skills allowed Chicago to bring fiberglass and metal into her sculpture, and eventually she would become an apprentice under Mim Silinsky to learn the art of porcelain painting, which would be used to create works in The Dinner Party.
 Chicago also added the skill of stained glass to her artistic tool belt, which she used for The Holocaust Project.
 Photography became more present in Chicago's work as her relationship with photographer Donald Woodman developed.
 Since 2003, Chicago has been working with glass.

 Collaboration is a major aspect of Chicago's installation works.
-Womanhouse, The Dinner Party, The Birth Project, and The Holocaust Project were all completed as a collaborative process with Chicago and hundreds of volunteer participants.
+The Dinner Party, Birth Project, and Resolutions were all completed as a collaborative process with Chicago and hundreds of volunteer participants.
 Volunteer artisans skills vary, often connected to "stereotypical" women's arts such as textile arts.
 Chicago makes a point to acknowledge her assistants as collaborators, a task at which other artists have notably failed.